clasqm/yabasiclibs/clasquinator/README.md

     + The value *start$* is the initial directory to start from.
 If blank or not supplied,this defaults to the current directory.
     + Data entry is CASE-SENSITIVE, but you do not need to type the quote marks supplied for filenames with spaces.
     + Result is returned as a string value with quote marks and extra (leading or trailing) spaces stripped off.
+    + An empty string is returned. if there are no existing files.
     + ONLY available in *clasquinator*, but there are equivalents in *zenity* and *kdialog*.
     + Currently only works in linux.
 I'll get to a windows version soon.